 How to Keep Your Car Safe from an Unexpectedly Costly Weather Event

-However, there's one other type of storm that, according to the National Oceanic Atmospheric Administration (the U.S. government's climatology branch), causes $1 billion in damage to property and crops each year - hail.
+However, there's one other type of storm that, according to the National Oceanic Atmospheric Administration, causes $1 billion in damage to property and crops each year - hail.

 So, how can you avoid being part of that large sum of money, and how can you make sure your coverage is ready in case your car is damaged?